 - 2.3.1.
-They are assessing, evaluating and reporting student learning in keeping with provincial legislation and policy, District Administrative Procedures, District Learning Inventory Guidelines, and District Communicating Student Learning Guidelines; - 2.3.2.
-Assessments and evaluation are based on the learning standards (curricular and core competencies) set out in the curriculum; - 2.3.3.
-Assessments are broadly based and utilize a variety of informal and formal methods and strategies; - 2.3.4.
-Formative and summative assessments are used to guide instruction and evaluate student learning; - 2.3.5.
-Students are provided with multiple opportunities to demonstrate their learning; - 2.3.6.
+They are assessing, evaluating and reporting student performance in keeping with provincial legislation and policy, District Administrative Procedures and District Guidelines. - 2.3.2.
+Assessment and evaluation are criterion-referenced, based on the learning standards, curricular and core competencies set out in the curriculum; - 2.3.3.
+Assessment are broadly based and utilize a variety of informal and formal performance methods and strategies (e.g., observations, collections, testing, projects). - 2.3.4.
+Formative and summative assessments are used to guide instruction and evaluate student progress; - 2.3.5.
+Students are provided with multiple opportunities to demonstrate their understanding throughout the year; - 2.3.6.
 Student records and related information including work samples and achievement measures are maintained; - 2.3.7.
-Parents/guardians are informed of the procedures used to evaluate students.
+Parents are informed of the procedures used to evaluate students.